pnnv/notes/Networking/Wireshark.md

 We can use the "Analyse-> Apply as Column" menu to add columns to the packet list pane.
 Once you click on a value and apply it as column, it will be visible on the packet list pane.
 This function helps analysts examine the appearance of a specific value/field across the available packets in the capture file.
 You can enable/disable the columns shown in the packet list pane by clicking on the top of the packet list pane.

 **Follow Stream**
 Wireshark displays everything in packet portion size.
 However, it is possible to reconstruct the streams and view the raw traffic as it is presented at the application level.
-Following
+Following the protocol, streams help analysts recreate the application-level data and understand the event of interest.
+It is also possible to view the unencrypted protocol data like usernames, passwords and other transferred data.

+You can use the "right-click menu" or "Analyse->Follow TCP/UDP/HTTP Stream" menu to follow traffic streams.
+Streams are shown in a separate dialogue box; packets originating from t